cabal-club/cable/readme.md

 **UTF-8**: The "UTF-8" encoding scheme outlined in [Chapter 2 Section 5](https://www.unicode.org/versions/Unicode15.0.0/ch02.pdf#G11165) of the Unicode 15.0.0 specification.

-## 4. Software Dependencies

-### 4.1 Cryptography

-Implementing cable requires access to implementations of the following:

-- [BLAKE2b](https://www.rfc-editor.org/rfc/rfc7693.txt) - Hash function described by RFC 7693.
-To be set to output 32-byte digests.
-- [Ed25519](https://ed25519.cr.yp.to/) - A public-key signature system.
-Used to generate, sign posts, and verify post signatures.

-This cryptographic functionality can be provided by [libsodium](https://libsodium.org) 1.0.18-stable, if bindings exist for one's implementation language of choice.
-In particular, these functions may be utilized, with their default settings:

-* `crypto_generichash()` - to hash messages with BLAKE2b
-* `crypto_sign_keypair()` - to generate public and secret Ed25519 keys
-* `crypto_sign()` - to calculate the signature of a post (in combined mode)
-* `crypto_sign_open()` - to verify the signature of a post (in combined mode)

-### 4.1.1 BLAKE2b Parameters
+### 4. BLAKE2b Parameters
 The following are the general parameters to be used with BLAKE2b.
-If one is using 1.0.18-stable of libsodium, these are already set by default.

 - Digest byte length: 32
 - Key byte length (not used): 0